Some assembly may be required!

 Your Abbott Wayfarer comes with everything you'll require to get the boat sailing (except life preservers and beer!)
 If you have bought a Wayfarer that has been, as they say, previously enjoyed, you’ll need to check that all the bits are there.

-learned the essentials, a course, or at least a book
+until you have learned the essentials, a course, or at

 2. SAFETY: Sailing is a very safe sport but all bodies of water should command our healthy respect.
 Mishaps of a serious nature are rare, especially if you use common sense and obey the law.
-Both, for example, require that you have one Department of Transport Approved Personal Flotation Device for each person aboard while you are on the water.
+Both, for example, require that you have one Department of Transport Approved Personal Flotation Device (PFD) aboard for each person while you are on the water.
 We recommend a type that you will feel comfortable wearing so that you will not hesitate to put it on whenever it might be prudent to do so.
-Until you consider yourself thoroughly competent and have the experience to accurately assess conditions and risks, it is a sound practice to wear your PFD at all times on the water.
-Please note also the section on BUOYANCY further on in this guide.
+Until such time as you consider yourself thoroughly competent and have the experience to accurately assess conditions and risks, it is a sound practice to wear your PFD at all times on the water.
+Please note also the section on BUOYANCY - which can be a matter of life or death - further on in this guide.

 TO SET UP YOUR WAYFARER